cnboonhan94/seeed_mgc3030_driver/README.md

 - `pos_topic_name`: String, specifies the topic to publish PointStamped messages of the sensor readings.
 Defaults to `pos`.
 - `touch_topic_name`: String, specifies the type of touch input the sensor is reading.
 Defaults to `touch`.
 - `reset_topic_name`: String, publish any message to this topic to force a recalibration of the sensors.
 This is useful when the environment changes ( such as an additional layer of material being added over the shield ) and the readings go haywire.
 Defaults to `reset`.
 - `sensor_max_dist`: The maximum value that the sensor can read.
 Can be set to "amplify" the readings from the sensor.
 A good value for visualization is 5.0.
-Defaults to `0.1`.
+Defaults to `0.1`, corresponding to the max sensing distance of 0.1 meters.